Undeclared? 3 reasons to consider STEM majors

 "There is some variation in the way people define STEM," explains Anthony Carnevale, director of Georgetown's Center on Education and the Workforce.
 "We define STEM principally as people who one thinks of in white lab coats or engineers."
 That means, significantly, that social scientists such as economists are excluded.

 But that still leaves a large and growing field of opportunity for students who are on the fence about what to study in college.
 STEM opportunities are not just limited to those workers carrying four-year degrees or higher.
 Far from it.
-Drawing on a broad array of official labor and education data sets, the Georgetown researchers found ample opportunities for those below the baccalaureate level, with strong demand for workers with STEM certificates, technical degrees and associate degrees.
+Drawing on a broad array of official labor and education data sets, the Georgetown researchers found ample opportunities for those below the baccalaureate level, with strong demand for workers who have earned STEM certificates, technical degrees and associate degrees.

-In that spirit, here are three essential points for students to consider when weighing a major--and in turn, career in the STEM fields:
+In that spirit, here are three essential points for students to consider when weighing a major -- and in turn, career in the STEM fields:

 Does S-T-E-M spell salary?